ice1x/calcapi/README.md

 # calcapi
 django-rest-calc

-REST API on Django simple example without an application and database with Heroku Deployment supported
+REST API on Django simple example without a database with Heroku Deployment supported